 10-501-101 Medical Terminology...focuses on the component parts of medical terms: prefixes, suffixes, and root words.
 Students practice formation, analysis and reconstruction of terms.
 Emphasis on spelling, definition and pronunciation.
 Introduction to operative, diagnostic, therapeutic and symptomatic terminology of all body systems, as well as systemic and surgical terminology.

-The Health Sciences Department, (920) 498-5543 or (800) 422-NWTC, extension 5543, or contact Enrollment Services at 888-385-NWTC.
+For more information, please contact: The Health Sciences Department, (920) 498-5543 or (800) 422-NWTC, extension 5543, or contact Enrollment Services at 888-385-NWTC.